-(1) The baseline standard for open space development in new residential development is 60 m2 per dwelling, any alternative standard that may be set by the open space strategy, or any site-specific standard that may be set in a development brief;
+- (1) The baseline standard for open space development in new residential development is 60 m per dwelling, any alternative standard that may be set by the open space strategy, or any site-specific standard that may be set in a development brief; - (2) Financial contributions to off-site provision, upgrading, and maintenance, as a full or partial alternative to direct on-site provision, will be sought where: - existing open space or play facilities are located nearby and are able to serve the development through suitable upgrading;

-- (2) Financial contributions to off-site provision, upgrading, and maintenance, as a full or partial alternative to direct on-site provision, will be sought where: - existing open space or play facilities are located nearby and are able to serve the development through suitable upgrading; - in residential developments, the size of the development falls below the threshold of 10 houses, or where it is otherwise not practical, reasonable or desirable to provide facilities on site; or - as part of a co-ordinated approach, a centralised facility is the optimum solution to serving a number of different developments in an area; - The required financial contribution per house will be set out in the SPG Note on 'Open Space and New Development'. - The open space strategy indicates that there is a sufficient amount of open space in the area, and that priority should be given to qualitative improvements to existing open space; - (3) The location and design of open space should be such that it: - forms an integral part of the development layout, contributing to its character and identity; - is accessible and otherwise fit for its designated purpose; - links into the wider network of open space and pedestrian/cycle routes in the area; - sensitively incorporates existing biodiversity and natural features within the site;" - promotes biodiversity through appropriate landscape design and maintenance regimes; and - enjoys good natural surveillance; - (4) Developers must demonstrate to the Council that arrangements are in place for the management and maintenance of open space, including any trees, paths, walls, structures, and play areas which form part of it." - 7b.9 As an alternative to on-site provision at the baseline standard of 60m2 per unit, it is considered that a financial contribution towards off-site provision would be appropriate given the proximity of existing open space and play facilities (Anderson Terrace, Longcroft, and Hollandbush Park, Banknock) to the site.
-This matter has been informed by the advice from Community Services (Parks and Recreation) and the financial contribution would be calculated at a rate of £750 per unit.
-Subject to the payment of a contribution at this rate, the proposed development is considered to accord with this policy. - 7b.10 Policy ST11 'Sustainable Urban Drainage' states:
+- in residential developments, the size of the development falls below the threshold of 10 houses, or where it is otherwise not practical, reasonable or desirable to provide facilities on site; or - as part of a co-ordinated approach, a centralised facility is the optimum solution to serving a number of different developments in an area; - The required financial contribution per house will be set out in the SPG Note on 'Open Space and New Development'. - The open space strategy indicates that there is a sufficient amount of open space in the area, and that priority should be given to qualitative improvements to existing open space; - (3) The location and design of open space should be such that it: - forms an integral part of the development layout, contributing to its character and identity; - is accessible and otherwise fit for its designated purpose; - links into the wider network of open space and pedestrian/cycle routes in the area; - sensitively incorporates existing biodiversity and natural features within the site;" - promotes biodiversity through appropriate landscape design and maintenance regimes; and - enjoys good natural surveillance; - (4) Developers must demonstrate to the Council that arrangements are in place for the management and maintenance of open space, including any trees, paths, walls, structures, and play areas which form part of it." - 7b.9 The provision of open space to satisfy the terms of this policy would be considered as part of any subsequent application for detailed planning permission or matters specified in conditions.
+The provision of a suitable play facility would be required within the open space for the proposed development.
+Subject to the provision of appropriate open space, the proposed development would accord with this policy. - 7b.10 Policy ST11 'Sustainable Urban Drainage' states: